 "From their perspective, there's no adult supervision," Szoka said.
 "They're trying to play that role.
 They want to be at the table, and they're terrified of what would happen if this were left up to a strong anti-Silicon Valley contingent in the new administration."

 Whatever the reason, for Shapiro and the CTA, it's been a quick journey from a Republican to a Democrat and back again.
 Over the years, Shapiro has donated to mainstream Republicans such as Paul Ryan, Darrell Issa, and Roy Blunt.
-And the CTA's political action committee, to which Shapiro has given some $50,000, financially supported John McCain in 2008, Mitt Romney in 2012, and Marco Rubio in the Republic primary in 2016.
+And the CTA's political action committee, to which Shapiro has given some $50,000, financially supported John McCain in 2008, Mitt Romney in 2012, and Marco Rubio in the Republican primary in 2016.

 But then something weird happened: Donald Trump broke with decades of business-friendly orthodoxy from the GOP and crushed the Republican primary field.
 Along the way, he antagonized the tech industry and promised to gut pro-business global trade agreements.